Romans 7:7-13 To the righteous, the Law is the path to eternal life. But to the wicked, the Law leads to death

 The righteous use the Law as a mirror to examine himself.
 Through the commandments, he appraises his own life and the state of his love for God and others.
 And he is humble and transparent with his weaknesses.
 To the wicked, the Law serves as a veneer to shield his darkness.
 He puts up a false front and denies what he sees in the mirror.
 But, he uses the Law as a microscope to judge others and to dominate them.

 To the righteous, the Law becomes a bridge bringing him closer to God.
 Thus, the Law sanctifies his heart and instructs his mind to relate to God meaningfully.
 To the wicked, the Law estranges him from God.
 The wicked use the Law to make himself more presentable to others.
 He prides himself on his biblical knowledge and uses it belittle others.
 He often talks about God but has never had a conversation with Him.

-The righteous searches all scriptures for truth and wisdom to regenerate himself.
+The righteous search all scriptures for truth and wisdom to regenerate himself.
 He uses the Law to stir his spirit towards the things of heaven.
-The wicked focuses on selected passages that promise salvation and earthly blessings while omitting the portions that teach righteousness.
+The wicked focus on selected passages that promises salvation and earthly blessings while omitting the portions that teaches righteousness.

 Law becomes grace and truth when we come face to face with Jesus